AmaanSayyad/FanBet/README.md

 - **AIGC Integration:** FanBet incorporates advanced AIGC techniques to generate dynamic in-game content, making every interaction engaging and unique.

-- **Blockchain Infrastructure:** FanBet is built on top of the Flow blockchain & now supports UBIT blockchain too, ensuring scalability and transparency for all in-game transactions and asset ownership.
+- **Blockchain Infrastructure:** FanBet is built on top of the ICP blockchain & now supports UBIT blockchain too, ensuring scalability and transparency for all in-game transactions and asset ownership.

 - **Smart Contracts:** Trust is guaranteed through smart contracts that govern gaming rules, bets, and reward distributions.